 Sorrento to Capri

-Your penultimate day will be spent in Sorrento - a small resort town with a big personality which makes the perfect addition to an Amalfi Coast crewed yacht charter.
+Your ninth day will be spent in Sorrento - a small resort town with a big personality which makes the perfect addition to an Amalfi Coast crewed yacht charter.

-The scent of lemon punches the air from the lemon groves that wind through the hills in the warm summer air.
-It is a place of history and Italian culture, famed for providing inspiration to tortured artists and blocked writers such as poet Byron geniuses, Dickens, Goethe and Tolstoy.
-Once you arrive in Capri you will spend the early afternoon wandering through its immaculate gardens in vistas such as Villa Lysis or Villa San Michele.
+The scent of lemons from the groves that wind through the surrounding hills fill the air.
+Sorrento is a place of history and Italian culture, famed for inspiring tortured artists and blocked writers such as poet Byron, Dickens, Goethe, and Tolstoy.
+Once you arrive in Capri, you will spend the early afternoon wandering through its immaculate gardens in vistas such as Villa Lysis or Villa San Michele.

-Capri is also well-known for its cuisine and a great opportunity to embark on an unforgettable culinary experience before your vacations ends.
+Capri is also well-known for its cuisine, so you and your guests will get a great opportunity to embark on an unforgettable culinary experience.
 For supper we recommend you reserve a table at the highly acclaimed Da Paolino, where you will dine under the shade of great and fragrant lemon trees and feast on authentic Italian cuisine.
-In the afternoon you’ll head to Capri's glamorous shores and party the night away with the rest of the superyacht set.
+In the afternoon you’ll head to Capri's glamorous shores and party the night away with the rest of the SuperyachtSet.